danielrolls/shellify/README.md

 # Shellify

 Want to quicky get something to build and to have it reproducable and sharable?
-The [`nix-shell`](https://nixos.org/manual/nix/stable/command-ref/nix-shell.html) utility with the `-p` switch is great to quickly add dependencies to get something to build.
-It's easy to work quickly and iteratively.
-Once you're done you should save a `shell.nix` so that you and anybody else can quickly and instantly create an environment with the same dependencies.
-With this tool you can quickly change `nix-shell` to `nix-shellify` to create a `shell.nix`.
+With [`nix`](https://nixos.org/manual/nix/stable/command-ref/nix-shell.html) it is easy to quickly add dependencies to get something to build.
+It's also easy to work quickly and iteratively.
+Once you're done you can save a `shell.nix` so that you and anybody else can quickly and instantly create an environment with the same dependencies.
+With this tool you can quickly swap out `nix-shell` or `nix shell` for `nix-shellify` to create a `shell.nix`.
 This saves searches and typing.
 Now saving a basic working `shell.nix` is almost instant.
+Read one of the short examples below to understand the workflow.

 ## Prerequisites